oresat/oresat-linux/docs/images.rst

 - The static IP address is 192.168.6.2 and will route internet from a host with an IP address of 192.168.6.1.
 - The CAN1 bus is enabled.
-- The hostname is set to the name of board it's for; ie generic, startracker, etc.
+- The hostname is set to the name of board it's for; ie generic, star-tracker, etc.

 Generic Image